DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 ```

 The first one, `spawnAt`, is going to be where we want to spawn the player.
 This might not be right on the flag so having this be a `Transform` allows us to just place them nearby.\
-The inactive and active sprite should be fairly self explanatory.\
+The inactive and active sprite should be fairly self-explanatory.\
 Lastly, the boolean `active` is just going to give us an easy way to tell if the checkpoint has been activated.

 Next we need to handle collisions.
 Add in the function `OnTriggerEnter2D`.\